MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 ### Audit logs

 Power BI admins can access information on sharing and permission of files through the [Microsoft 365 audit logs](../admin/service-admin-auditing.md).
-Any user without global admin rights can still access Microsoft 365 audit logs when assigned the [*View-Only Audit Logs role*](/Exchange/view-only-audit-logs-role-exchange-2013-help).
-Admins [access the Microsoft 365 audit logs](../admin/service-admin-auditing#use-the-audit-log) through their admin portal.
+Any user without global admin rights can still access Microsoft 365 audit logs when assigned the .
+Admins through their admin portal.

 Learn more about the Office 365 Management Activity API.